 The 2015 MCCIP Report Card on marine biodiversity legislation showed that climate change is likely to have significant impacts on the UK’s marine protected areas and their features but identified a lack of guidance on how protected features should be managed to build resilience to climate change.

-The Marine Climate Change Impacts Partnership would like to express its sincere gratitude to the following expert reviewers for assessing the report cards.
-We greatly appreciate the contribution of all reviewers, which is crucial to reporting process:
+The Marine Climate Change Impacts Partnership would like to express its sincere gratitude to the following external reviewers:

 - Bhavani Narayanaswamy, SAMS

 - Matt Service, AFBINI Service